-17. Warrant Liabilities
+18. Warrant Liabilities

-In connection with the Merger, the Company assumed 7,066,668 EGA public warrants and 4,333,333 EGA private placement warrants.
-The Warrants are not exercisable until at least 30 days after the Merger, as such, no warrants were exercised prior to December 31, 2023.
+In connection with the Merger, the Company assumed 7,066,668 EGA public warrants issued by EGA and 4,333,333 EGA private placement warrants issued by EGA which were outstanding at December 31, 2023.

-Each such Warrant will be exercisable at an exercise price of \$11.50 for one share of flyExclusive Class A Common Stock, subject to adjustments.
+Each such Warrant is exercisable at an exercise price of \$11.50 for one share of flyExclusive Class A Common Stock, subject to adjustments.
 The Warrants may be exercised for a whole number of shares of the Company.
 No fractional shares will be issued upon exercise of the Warrants.
 The Warrants will expire on December 27, 2028, or earlier upon redemption or liquidation.